Full-time formal apprenticeship designed to equip the next generation

 A: Yes.
 The program can be tailored to align with your vocational goals and the mission of the partner church or ministry.

-Q: Is it feasible for a resident to do all of the required seminary work and still be effective in ministry at the church?
+Q: Is it feasible for a resident to do all of the required seminary work and still be effective in ministry at the church or ministry?

 A: Yes.
 The residency is structured to ensure academic and ministry responsibilities are mutually supportive.